-Children and young people unite against child marriage in Kakuma refugee camp has devastated the lives of young girls, their families, and their communities.
+The Single Registry is linked to the Integrated Population Registration System.
+Children and young people unite against child marriage in Kakuma refugee camp CHILD marriage, defined as marriage before age 18, has devastated the lives of young girls, their families, and their communities.
 The International Center for Research on Women (ICRW) observes that this harmful practice is most common in poor, rural communities, and its consequences only perpetuate the cycle of poverty.
 More often than not, child brides are pulled out of school, depriving them of an education and meaningful work prospects.
 They suffer health risks associated with early sexual activity and childbearing, leading to high rates of maternal and child mortality as well as sexually transmitted infections, including HIV, and they are more likely to be victims of domestic violence, sexual abuse, and social isolation.